mne-tools/mne-python/doc/glossary.rst

         a narrative overview.

     events
-        Events correspond to specific time points in raw data; e.g., triggers, experimental condition events, etc. MNE represents events with integers that are stored in numpy arrays of shape (n_events, 3), with time (represented as an integer sample number) in the first column and integer event code in the last column (the middle column represents the signal value of the immediately previous sample, and reflects the fact that event arrays sometimes come directly from analog voltage channels, AKA "trigger channels" or "stim channels").
-In most situations the middle column can safely be set to all zeros and ignored.
+        Events correspond to specific time points in raw data; e.g., triggers, experimental condition events, etc. MNE represents events with integers that are stored in numpy arrays of shape (n_events, 3).
+The first column contains the event time in samples with :term:`first_samp` included.
+The last column contains the event integer code.
+The second column contains the signal value of the immediately preceding sample, and reflects the fact that event arrays sometimes come directly from analg voltage channels, AKA "trigger channels" or "stim channels".
+In most cases, the second column is equal to zeros and can be ignored.
+        Event arrays can be created with :func:`mne.make_fixed_length_events`, :func:`mne.read_events`, and :func:`mne.find_events`.

     evoked
         Evoked data are obtained by averaging epochs.
 Typically, an evoked object